 A range of components used to weatherproof the roof.
 For example; flashings, ridge cappings and barge cappings.

-The largest steel tile manufacturer in the world.
+The world's largest pressed steel roofing manufactuer.
 AHI Roofing Limited is wholly owned by Fletcher Building.
 AHI's head office is located in Glen Innes, Auckland, New Zealand.
-AHI Roofing manufactures and markets Gerard Roofs - the versatile range of steel tiles asked for by name and demanded by trade professionals and discerning homeowners around the world.
+AHI Roofing manufactures and markets Gerard Roofs - the versatile range of steel panels asked for by name and demanded by trade professionals and discerning homeowners around the world.

 The timber fixed along the pitched edges of a gable to cover the ends of a roof.